West Surrey Cycling Club

 ii) on receipt by the Group Secretary of a written request signed by at least ten members of the Group.

-Notice of a special general meeting shall be published in the issue of “Cycle” published in one of the two months before the date of the meeting.
+Notice of a special general meeting shall be notified to Cycling UK in one of the two months before the date of the meeting.
 The notice shall state the business for which the meeting is called.
 No business other than that stated in the notice may be transacted.

-Any business done at a general meeting with less than ten members present shall be subject to ratification by the Cycling UK Council.
+Any business done at a general meeting with less than ten members present shall be subject to ratification by Cycling UK.